ptv-logistics/xserverjs/premium-samples/poi-locator/README.md

 ## Prepare your data

-Now we want to display our locations on the map.
+Next we want to display our locations on the map.
 The easiest way for Leaflet is to provide the data as [GeoJson](http://geojson.org/).
 This sample includes about [10.000 point of sales](https://github.com/ptv-logistics/xserverjs/blob/master/premium-samples/poi-locator/data/inobas.json) for germany.
 In theory GitHub can display GeonJSON directly inside the browser, but 10k are too many.
-This sample uses a [specific Leaflet plugin](https://github.com/oliverheilig/leaflet-marker-booster), which improves the rendering performance.
+This sample uses a [specific Leaflet plugin](https://github.com/oliverheilig/leaflet-marker-booster), which improves the rendering performance for our app.

 An alternative to GeoJSON is to load a [.csv](https://raw.githubusercontent.com/ptv-logistics/xserverjs/master/premium-samples/poi-locator/data/inobas.csv) directly into the browser and convert it to GeoJSON on-the-fly, using [d3](https://github.com/d3/d3-dsv).